jumana-s/3710-Project/README.md

 This class is used to partition the given dataset.
 Based on a column number and a column value, a question containing a condition is generated.
 For example, a question asked can be 'shape == 'Circle'?', or 'colour == 'Blue'?'.

+**Gini Impurity, Gini Formula**

+These two functions are used to calculate the Gini Impurity.
+This measurment is the probability of classifying a random data point in the data set incorrectly.
+The data point is randomly classified based on the distribution class labels in the dataset (in *DecisionTree.py*, these labels are defined in ```header```)